Edition for Web Developers — Last Updated 3 June 2023

 This means we tried to populate the document, but were unable to do so, e.g. because of the server returning a 204.

-If targetEntry's document's origin is not oldOrigin, then set targetEntry's serialized state to StructuredSerializeForStorage(null).
+If targetEntry's document's origin is not oldOrigin, then set targetEntry's classic history API state to StructuredSerializeForStorage(null).

 This clears history state when the origin changed vs a previous load of targetEntry without a redirect occuring.
 This can happen due to a change in CSP sandbox headers.